MTGate/MTGate/README.md

 - There should be a recently used account that has created a "remember me" token in the registry, while the username and password (full login) need middle tweaks.
 - There should be a recently used deck in the "Standard Play" mode, while other constructed formats and decks need minor tweaks and other limited formats large tweaks.
 - The script provides little interaction so far, and advances to pairing directly.
 The actual card play part is still worked on.
-- The match created will not accumulate the daily quest/win progress, even if played later in the official client.

 ## TODOs